QuTech-Delft/qne-adk/docs/introduction.rst

 Prerequisites
 -------------
-* A modern Linux or MacOS (10 or 11) 64-bit (x86_64) operating system.
-If you don't have Linux or MacOS you could run it via virtualization, e.g. using VirtualBox.
+* A modern Linux or macOS (10 or 11) 64-bit (x86_64) operating system.
+If you don't have Linux or macOS you could run it via virtualization, e.g. using VirtualBox.
 If you have Windows 10 or 11 you can also use the `Bash on Ubuntu <https://docs.microsoft.com/en-us/windows/wsl/>`_ subsystem.
 * A `virtual environment <https://docs.python.org/3/library/venv.html>`_ should be created and activated before